Math Requirements and Placement

 Frequently Asked Questions

 If a student earns transfer credit for a course that is exactly equivalent to a RIC math course, they will have satisfied the math milestone.
-They may choose to take the math placement exam if they are attempting to register for a course that requires a higher placement/prerequisite than which they have credit.
+They may choose to take math placement if they are attempting to register for a course that requires a higher placement/prerequisite than for which they have credit.

 We also have practice materials for students looking for a higher placement (to register for Math 177, 209, 212, Physics 101, 110).
 The material is not separated by level: All level practice

-Please note that although this may not be the course required by your major, successful completion should adequately prepare you for the required course.
+Please note that although this may not be the course required by your major, successful completion should adequately prepare you for the required course(s).

 Course Placements

-You also meet the prerequisite for Biol 100, Biol 108, Biol 111, Chem 103, Csci 102, Csci 157, Econ 214, and Econ 215
+• Level 1: Math 120, 139*, 143, 240* (Placing in this level or greater means you have successfully completed the Math Milestone.)
+You also meet the prerequisite for Biol 100, Biol 108, Biol 111, Biol 201/202, Chem 103, Chem 121, Csci 102, Csci 157, Econ 214, and Econ 215

 • Level 2: Math 177*, Math 209*